taegorov/reading-notes/README.md

 # This is my site.

+- What I've learned so far:
+@rogerhuba taught us how to X

 ## I want to keep myself in a growth mindset
 [x] I can stay positive